Satisfactory Academic Progress Policy

 - Medical illness by the student that created undue hardship

-- Natural disasters beyond the control of the student or other personal or family matters/situations that may have negatively impacted the students’ ability to meet the required standards.
+- Natural disasters beyond the control of the student or other personal or family matters/situations that may have negatively impacted the students’ ability to meet the minimum required standards.

-- If applicable, documentation that supports any 1retroactive changes that may have occurred.
-Steps in the APPEAL PROCESS:
+- If applicable, documentation that supports any retroactive changes that may have occurred.

 - Student must include the following in order to be considered for an appeal review: